RevealBi/Documentation/en/developer/web-sdk/setup-configuration.md

     }
 ```

 The code above implements a simple file system based provider.
-It accepts an argument in its constructor that should specify the directory that dashboards would get loaded/saved from/to.
-Also it's forgiving in case you miss or don't want to specify file extension.
+Basically, it accepts an argument in its constructor that specifies a directory in which dashboards are loaded from/saved to.
+The code is also forgiving in case you forgot or don't want to specify the file extension.

 <a name='initializing-server-sdk'></a>

 ### 3\.
 Initializing the Server SDK

-In the **Startup.cs**, in the **ConfigureServices** method of the
-application you'll need to add to the services some of the AspNetCore services that returns an IMvcBuilder interface.
+In **Startup.cs**, in the **ConfigureServices** method of the application, you need to add one or more AspNetCore services that return an IMvcBuilder interface.
-The most used ones are AddMvc, AddControllersWithViews and Add Controllers.
-So after you add one of these services
-you need to call .AddReveal on top of it.
-AddReveal is an extension method extending IMvcBuilder.
+The most used services are AddMvc, AddControllersWithViews and Add Controllers.
+After you add one of these, you need to call *.AddReveal* on top of it. **AddReveal** is an extension method used to extend IMvcBuilder.

+> [!NOTE] >
-AddReveal extension method is located in the Reveal.Sdk namespace so make sure you add a using for it in your Startup.cs.
+    > AddReveal extension method is located in the Reveal.Sdk namespace so must add a using for it in your Startup.cs.

-AddReveal is your way to register reveal server component and provide settings to.
-Look at the snippet bellow
-to see a basic call registering the DashboardProvider we defined in the previous step:
+With **AddReveal** you can register reveal server component and also provide settings.
+In the code snippet below you can see a basic call registering the DashboardProvider class that was defined in the previous step:

 ```csharp
 services